anagha-microsoft/databricks-workshops/iot/Provisioning.md

 2. Event Hub-compatible endpoint (starts with ```sb://```, ends with ```.servicebus.windows.net/```; e.g. ```sb://iothub-ns-bhoomi-tel-855096-4db209c4e3.servicebus.windows.net/```
 3. Partitions; E.g. ```4```
 4. Shared access key<br>
 On the portal, inside your IoT hub service, go to the left navigation panel and select "Shared Access Policies".
-The click on the policy "service", and capture the primary key
+Then click on the policy "service", and capture the primary key

 # 4. HDInsight Kafka
 ### 4.0.1.
 Provision a HDInsight Kafka cluster